ArshadChowdhury/react-portfolio/README.md

 # React Portfolio
 ## Live site url - https://bettermailarshad.netlify.app/
 ## Built this react portfolio website of mine from scratch.
-### I've used lots of React hooks in it like useState,useEffect etc.
+### I've used lots of React hooks in it like useState,useEffect etc etc.
 ### I've also included some of my smaller projects in the portfolio section, make sure to check them out.
 ## here's a little preview of the page -